 Proving that a God outside the universe doesn’t exist requires knowing all that is outside the universe.
 This presents two problems: (1) No one has been outside the universe, and (2) No one can exhaustively know what is outside the universe (much less inside the universe).
 To make the ascertain that God doesn’t exist requires complete knowledge of what does exist, and no one has ever or will ever achieve this.

 Theists can, on the other hand, make a stand on God’s existence through a cumulation of evidence.
-Knowing something does exist doesn’t require comprehensive knowledge.
+Knowing something does exist doesn’t require exhaustive knowledge.
 Let’s go back to my chair.
 I don’t need to know everything about my chair to know it exists.
 I don’t know what kind of wood it is.
 I don’t know where it came from.
-I don’t know if its strong enough for my rotund frame, etc. But I have enough non-comprehensive evidence to know that it is real, it exists.
+I don’t know if its strong enough for my rotund frame, etc. But I have enough non-exhaustive evidence to know that it is real, it exists.

 There is a large wealth of evidence through creation, philosophy, archeology, and the sciences that make the case that the Bible is an accurate testimony to what is reveals and therefore, a supreme being exists.
-None of these evidences are comprehensive in nature, but they don’t have to be to come to a reasonable and sustainable conclusion.
+None of these evidences are exhaustive in nature, but they don’t have to be to come to a reasonable and sustainable conclusion.
 God exists.

 Atheism Denies All Religious Human Experience Without A Evidentiary Foundation For That Denial